shariq1989/cookbook/content/recipe/cauliflower_mash.md

 I hope you enjoy this creamy cauliflower mash recipe.
 If you try it, be sure to let us know what you think!

-#### Recipes from The Jamil Ghar to pair with our healthy cauliflower mash:
+#### Recipes from The Jamil Ghar to pair with our cauliflower mash:

 * [Braised Short Ribs](https://www.jamilghar.com/recipe/braised_short_ribs/)
 * [Jerk Chicken Fricassee](https://www.jamilghar.com/recipe/rindsgulasch/)